Documentation

 Command name Params Description

-next --- Change a displayed response to the next one (or first if the default response was displayed)
+next --- Change the displayed response to the next one (or first if the default response was displayed).

-previous --- Change a displayed response to the previous one (if default response was not displayed)
+previous --- Change the displayed response to the previous one (if the default response was not displayed).

-change responseID Change displayed response to one with given ID
+change responseID Change the displayed response to one with the given ID.

-getresponseindex responseID Returns the index of response with given ID.
-If the addon doesn't have that ID in it's responses, then -1 is returned.
+getresponseindex responseID Returns the index of the response with the given ID.
+If the module doesn't have that ID in its responses, then -1 is returned.

 Advanced Connector integration

-Each command supported by the Feedback addon can be used in the Advanced Connector addon's scripts.
-The below example shows how to react on Text module gap content changes (i.e. throughout putting in it elements from Source List) and change displayed response.
+Each command supported by the Feedback module can be used in the Advanced Connector module's scripts.
+The example below shows how to react to the Text module's gap content changes (i.e. when putting in it an element from the Source List) and change the displayed response.

 EVENTSTART